Tharun0127/SSE_Main/README.md

     ```

 2.  **Deploy your application:**
-    Run the following command from your project's root directory:
+    From your project's root directory, run the deploy command:
     ```bash
     firebase deploy
     ```

-Firebase will use your code and the `Dockerfile` to build the container image and deploy it.
-It will provide you with the URL where your live application is hosted.
+    Firebase will use your `apphosting.yaml` and `Dockerfile` to automatically build and deploy your containerized application to App Hosting.

+    > **Note on Prompts**: If this is your first time deploying and the Firebase CLI asks for your "public root directory", you can safely enter **`.`** (a single dot) for the root directory.
+This setting is for static file hosting, but your primary deployment is the container managed by App Hosting, which builds from the project root.